A Letter from Fr. Davies on his Sabbatical

 Who do I call if I have a family or personal crisis?

 If you have a pastoral emergency, please call the church at 317-873-4377 and speak with the Parish Administrator or follow the prompts after hours to leave a message.
-Our system will automatically reach Mother Whitney and she will be in touch soon.
+Our system will automatically reach the priest on call and they will be in touch soon.

 This is the same system that is currently in place at St. Francis and will not change during the sabbatical.
 It is very important to the clergy and staff of the church that we are able to be reached at any time.
 It is in joy and sorrow that we journey together.